magento/devdocs/guides/v2.0/cloud/before/before-setup-env-env.md

 To add your local authentication keys:

-1. If you haven't done so already, log in to your Magento Enterprise Cloud Edition project, check out an environment, and pull updated code from the server.
+1. If you haven't done so already, log in to your Magento Commerce project, check out an environment, and pull updated code from the server.
 For additional information, see [Step 5, Clone or branch an environment]({{ page.baseurl }}cloud/before/before-setup-env-env.html)

 		Use the following commands: